brynkii/dotfiles/README.md

 # dotfiles
-a home for some of my configurations
+- A home for some of my configurations